All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to take it: With your largest meal of the day.
 Taking omega-3 with fat-containing food improves absorption by up to 300%.

-What to expect: You will not feel an immediate effect.
+What to expect: You won't feel an immediate effect.
 Omega-3s take 8 to 12 weeks to fully incorporate into cell membranes.
 Think of this as a long-term infrastructure investment.

 Watch for: Fishy burps (switch to enteric-coated capsules or freeze them before taking), loose stools at high doses (reduce temporarily and build back up).